solid-contrib/information/decision-making-processes.md

 The Solid Team consults the Solid Panel for advice on occasion when an internal Solid Team vote is not sufficient.
 Sufficiency is judged by the Solid Team.
 The Solid Panel can request a vote on issues that they feel are important to open up to a Solid panel.
 If there are two Solid Panel members who back the first Solid Panel request for a vote, the vote will go ahead.

+A [list of the current Solid Panel members](https://github.com/solid/information/blob/master/solid-panel.md) can be found.

 ## Mandate
 The Solid Panel give advice that shape the future of the project.
 The Solid Panel are expected to act as role models acting as custodians of Solid on behalf of all those who rely on Solid.
 The Solid Team will intervene where neccessary, in online conversations or at official Solid Events on the rare occasions that a situation arises that requires intervention.